 The Origin of the Snake River’s Name

-Although Snake River’s shape between Yellowstone National Park and the Columbia River is similar to that of a snake, this isn’t the reason for the name.
+Although the Snake River’s shape between Yellowstone National Park and the Columbia River is similar to that of a snake, this isn’t the reason for the name.
 Instead, the river’s name originates from the Shoshone, a Native American tribe that lived along its shores in Idaho.

 Because the Shoshone people arranged sticks in the image of a snake to mark their territory and greeted and identified themselves using an S-shaped sign to resemble a swimming salmon, the river took its name from these cultural behaviors.